Energy for Growth Hub

 “If you want to donate to organizations that help the planet, how can you get the most out of every climate dollar?
 You could support concrete actions, like planting trees, with established though somewhat limited benefits.
 But is there a better way to maximize impact far into the future?”

-We’re, of course, elated that our work is mentioned among the most “high-impact, cost effective, evidence-based organizations” where donors’ money is likely to have “an exceptionally positive impact.”
-We’re especially pleased the list spotlights things we care deeply about: evidence over ideology, useful insights for policymakers and investors, and pragmatic new ideas for big impact.
+We’re of course elated to be included on these lists.
+We’re especially pleased they spotlight things we care deeply about: evidence over ideology, useful insights for policymakers and investors, and pragmatic new ideas for big impact.
 And we’re honored to be included alongside allies like the Clean Air Task Force and Project InnerSpace.

 What matters even more:

 • New audiences are making the case that good climate and development outcomes require ending energy poverty.
 Climate justice is not just about everyone doing their fair share to reduce emissions.
 It’s also about every person on the planet having the abundant energy they need to thrive.
-This can be a tough sell, but the recognition by Vox, The Washington Post, Giving Green, and Founders Pledge all hint that we’re starting to break through.
+These recognitions suggest that our message is breaking through.

-• Policy change is messy but, when done well, is high-leverage.
-It’s not always easy to explain how nonpartisan think tanks like the Hub contribute to tangible change in the world.
-We have our own method to show influence and impact on policy and our own way of getting things done in Washington DC.
-These lists help make the case that investing in a range of organizations with different skills and strengths (research, advocacy, new technology, and more) is how to make progress against wicked global problems.
+• Policy change is messy but — when done well — very high-leverage.
+It’s not easy to explain how policy-focused organizations like the Hub contribute to tangible change.
+We have our own method to show influence and impact on policy, and our own way of getting things done in Washington DC.
+Our inclusion on these lists helps make the case that investing in a range of organizations with different skills, strengths, and networks is how to make progress against wicked global problems.

-• Journalists and philanthropy advisors are using our approach to shape other donors’ decisions about what to fund and why.
-Vox and The Washington Post were informed by extensive research from Founders Pledge, which helps guide entrepreneurs’ charitable giving, and from the charity evaluator Giving Green.
-We’ve also been recommended by Coefficient Giving (formerly Open Philanthropy) which is a credibility signal to donors wanting to support economic growth in poorer countries.
-These organizations all help donors (especially individuals and newer philanthropic organizations) identify less-well-known, high-impact organizations where their giving can make a big difference.
+• Journalists and philanthropic advisors are using our approach to shape decisions about what to fund and why.
+Vox and The Washington Post were informed by extensive research from Founders Pledge, which helps guide entrepreneurs’ charitable giving, and charity evaluator Giving Green.
+Coefficient Giving (formerly Open Philanthropy) also recommends the Hub.
+This provides powerful credibility signals to donors trying to identify less-well-known, high-impact organizations where their giving can make a big difference.
+We’re glad they found us and are telling others.